Khan/render-gateway/CONTRIBUTING.md

 # Contributing to `render-gateway`

 🙇Thank you for your interest in contributing to the Render Gateway repository.

-Whether raising an issue, reviewing a pull request, or implementing a change, the participation of others is a wonderful 🎁gift.
-Read on to find out how you can get involved.
-However, please note that we are not currently seeking active participation from the community on this project.
+However, **we are not currently accepting community contributions** on this project.

+The participation of others is a wonderful 🎁gift.
+When we are ready to accept that gift, we will update these guidelines.
+If you have already been invited to participate, the remainder of these guidelines are for you.

 📖 Be sure to read our [Code of Conduct](https://github.com/Khan/render-gateway/blob/master/CODE_OF_CONDUCT.md).

 ## 🛑 Bugs And Feature Requests

-If you identify a bug or want to suggest enhancements to the project, head on over to the [🔗Issues](https://github.com/Khan/render-gateway/issues) section and raise an issue.
+⚠️ **We are not currently accepting externally raised bugs and feature requests** If you identify a bug or want to suggest enhancements to the project, head on over to the [🔗Issues](https://github.com/Khan/render-gateway/issues) section and raise an issue.
 The issue templates will guide you in providing details that will help others help you.

 ## 💻 Code Changes

+⚠️ **We are not currently accepting externally provided code changes**

 ### ⓵ Making your first change